Monday, March 30, 2026

 https://www.jpost.com/judaism/jewish-holidays/article-793110

 Even in the absence of sirens, we can hear explosions from some distance away.
 These come without warning.
-So, too, clutter bombs, which friends have described seeing in the sky, like beautiful fireworks, threatening neighbourhoods beyond our zone of danger.
+So, too, cluster bombs, which friends have described seeing in the sky, like beautiful fireworks, threatening neighbourhoods beyond our zone of danger.

 https://www.instagram.com/reel/DV6pqdZiAfl/?igsh=cHk0aXRibjh4Mmdi